XiaohangZhan/conditional-motion-propagation/README.md

 ### Run demos

-    1. Download the model and move to `experiments/semiauto_annot/resnet50_vip+mpii_liteflow/checkpoints/`
+1. Download the model and move it to `experiments/semiauto_annot/resnet50_vip+mpii_liteflow/checkpoints/`

-    2. Launch jupyter notebook and run `demos/cmp.ipynb` for conditional flow prediction, or `demos/demo_annot.ipynb` for semi-automatic annotation.
+2. Launch jupyter notebook and run `demos/cmp.ipynb` for conditional motion propagation, or `demos/demo_annot.ipynb` for semi-automatic annotation.

 3. Train the model by yourself (optional)

     ```sh
     # data not ready